-Routines on poles mean the abilty to perform a complex of technically high-level movements on static and dynamic poles (that is spins onstatic and dynamic poles, dynamic elements, movements showing strength and flexibility).
+Routines on poles mean the ability to perform a complex of technically high-level movements on static and dynamic poles (that is spins on static and dynamic poles, dynamic elements, movements showing strength and flexibility).
 Routines are performed to a piece of music with choreographic and artistic components.